KatherineMichel/stanford-code-in-place-art-exhibit-experiment/README.md

 * Remove unused algorithms
 * Add `pass` statement in case the file already exists
 * Use black to format file

+### June 5, 2020

+* Get bot up and running
+* Set bot to use "Negative" Algorithm only
+* Set bot to use "The Deep (Beneath Still Waters) photo collection

 ## Milestones